actris/data-management-plan/DMP/initial-DMP.md

 The Research Infrastructure (RI) ACTRIS – Aerosols, Clouds, and Trace Gases is the pan-European RI that consolidates activities amongst European partners for observations of aerosols, clouds, and trace gases and for understanding of the related atmospheric processes, as well as to provide RI services to wide user groups.
 ACTRIS is a unique research infrastructure improving the quality of atmospheric observations, developing new methods and protocols, and harmonizing existing observations of the atmospheric variables listed in Appendix 1.

+The ACTRIS Data Managment Plan follow the [glossary](https://www.actris.eu/About/ACTRIS/ACTRISglossary.aspx) of terminology and definitions used in ACTRIS.

 The overall goal of the ACTRIS Data Centre is to provide scientists and other user groups with free and open access to all ACTRIS infrastructure data, complemented with access to innovative and mature data products, together with tools for quality assurance (QA), data analysis and research, following the [FAIR principles](https://www.force11.org/group/fairgroup/fairprinciples).
 The numerous measurement methodologies applied in ACTRIS result in a considerable diversity of the data collected.
 In accordance with these requirements, the ACTRIS Data Centre will be organized in 6 Units, with clear links and procedures for interaction between the data center Units, National Facilities (NFs) and topical centres (TCs).
 The ACTRIS DC will be coordinated by the ACCESS unit leader and all data is linked through the [ACTRIS data portal](http://actris.nilu.no/) to provide a single access point to all data and related information.
 The units are:

 * [ACTRIS In situ data centre unit (In-Situ)](http://ebas.nilu.no/)